SashaNasonova/geeQuicklooks/README.md

 ```
 If this doesn't work for you, there are a number of solutions presented in various forums and articles.

 Warning!
 Some will suggest to disable your SSL certificate verification to install gdal.
-You can do this, but I have learned that this is a "play stupid games, win stupid prizes" kind of situation.
-You may break other packages that require SSL verification and/or upset your IT department.
+You can do this, but you may break other packages that require SSL verification and/or upset your IT department.

 Vector file preparation
 ---------------------